Epping asylum seeker injunction ‘risks setting precedent’, Court of Appeal told

 The Home Office is now challenging both the ruling and the decision to prevent it from being involved in the case.

-The Home Secretary, Yvette Cooper, said on Friday that ministers are working to close hotels housing asylum seekers “as swiftly as possible” as part of an “orderly” programme that avoids creating problems for other areas.
+Home Secretary Yvette Cooper said on Friday that ministers are working to close hotels housing asylum seekers “as swiftly as possible” as part of an “orderly” programme that avoids creating problems for other areas.

 In court on Thursday, Edward Brown KC, for the department, said: “The judge erred in declining to allow the Secretary of State to participate in the proceedings, given her unique institutional competence and her statutory duty… Her rights were clearly affected, and she ought to have been heard in the application.”